About

 Conveners:

 Dr Elle Larsson is a historian of science, specialising in the history of natural history and history of animals.
 Elle was awarded her PhD from King’s College London in April 2020, with a thesis entitled ‘Collecting, Curating and Construction of Zoological Knowledge: Walter Rothschild’s Zoological Enterprise, c.1878-1937’.
 Elle’s current research interests include natural history networks, zoo history and exotic animal ownership and recently published her second article entitled “Here They Are in Flesh and Feather”: Walter Rothschild’s “Private Zoo” and the Preparation and Taxonomic Study of Cassowaries with Centaurus.
-Elle also devotes her time to her role on the Council for Society for the History of Natural History as Meetings Secretary and as co-founder of the Animal History Group.
+Elle also devotes her time to her role on the Council for Society for the History of Natural History as Meetings Secretary and is one of the co-founders of the Animal History Group.

 Dr Felicity McWilliams is the Curator of Science and Industry at Birmingham Museums Trust, and her research interests include Birmingham history, industrial history and the history of technology, the history of collections, rural history and animal history.
 She completed her PhD at King’s College London in 2020, with a thesis entitled ‘Equine Machines: Horses and Tractors on British Farms c.1920-1970’ as part of a CDA with the Museum of English Rural Life.
 She recently published a co-written article with Kylie Little and Ellie Swinbank entitled ‘South Kensington is practically as far away as Paris or Munich’: the making of industrial collections in Edinburgh, Newcastle and Birmingham with the Science Museum Group Journal.
 Felicity is also Reviews Editor for the journal Folk Life and is one of the co-founders of the Animal History Group.